lmco/lm-mit-momentum22/README.md

 2. Launching the Visualizer
 3. Running the student code

-The commands for this are below, with each run in a separate terminal window or tab (press ctrl+t to open a new tab in your terminal).
+The commands for this are below, with each run in a separate terminal window or tab.
+TIP: Press `ctrl+alt+t` to bring up a terminal and `ctrl+t` to open a new tab in your terminal.

 ``` sh
 # Get into the Momentum22 project folder